3093FengMing/VaultPatcher/README_en_us.md

 But at the same time, `/vaultpatcher export` will also be disabled.
 The default is false.

+`disable_stacks` determines whether to disable stacks match, which is very useful for optimization.
+But at the same time, "Class Match" will also be disabled.
+The default is false.

 `stack_min` and `stack_max` determines the upper and lower limits of the stack trace array, and the optimization effect can be achieved by properly adjusting the parameters.
 The default is -1 (The upper and lower limits are not changed).